-Finally orange marmalade.
+At last, the orange jam with Sicilian ribera oranges, Artusi's recipe.
+Orange jam is one of the best and most versatile, perfect for breakfast or stuffing cakes and tarts.
+This is the perfect recipe.
 When I was given from friends a tape to 10 kg oranges of Ribera Dop I couldn't help but wonder how I would have been able to consume in a short time.
 The word ' jam’ was the first to pass through me, the mind, one way to maintain these Splendors of nature.
-But which recipe use?
-I've seen a lot of different colleagues blog, all beautiful but, not to do wrong to none, I finally decided to follow him, the poet of Italian cuisine: Pellegrino Artusi.
-Is, since we are in the season of oranges, do not miss the wonderful UPSIDE DOWN CAKE WITH ORANGES, simply amazing, or the CARROTS PIE, ALMOND AND ORANGES, a stretcher’ giant size.
+I decided to use the recipe of the vate of Italian cuisine: Pellegrino Artusi.
+Is, since this has always been one of the most loved recipes of the blog, I took new pictures and shot the VIDEO RECIPE STEP BY STEP that many of you have asked me.

 the juice of a lemon

 To prepare the orange marmalade, wash the fruit carefully. and eliminate petiole and leaves.
 Prick oranges with the tines of a fork, not too deep, as you see in VIDEO RECIPE.
 Soak them for three days in a basin of water.
 Change the water twice a day: every morning and every evening.
 I suggest you hold the oranges in a room where there is no heating.
 Staying in the water will cause the oranges to lose their bitter aftertaste and you can make the jam using the zest.
 On the fourth day, eliminate the ends of oranges, cut the fruits into slices and then into coarse pieces.

 With a sharp knife, remove the white part of the skins (Albedo) and cut the peels a lot, very finely, as you see in VIDEO RECIPE.